-During sample aspiration always hold the pipette vertically and avoid touching the sides of the container.
-After sample aspiration pull the pipette straight out of the liquid from the centre of the container.
-This technique is especially important when pipetting small volumes (<50 µL).
+During sample aspiration, always hold the pipette vertically and avoid touching the sides of the container.
+After sample aspiration, pull the pipette straight out of the liquid from the center of the container.
+This technique is especially important when pipetting small liquid volumes (<50 µL).
 Holding the pipette at an angle as it is removed from the sample alters the volume aspirated.
-Touching the sides of the container can cause wicking and a loss of volume due to the effects of surface tension.
+Touching the sides of the container can cause wicking and a loss of volume due to surface tension.

 Before dispensing, carefully remove droplets on the outside of the tip with a lint-free cloth, being sure to stay clear of the tip opening.
-Absorbent material rapidly sucks the sample from the tip if it comes into contact at the opening, and unnecessary wiping of the tip increases the possibility of sample loss so use caution.
+Absorbent material rapidly sucks the sample from the tip if it comes into contact at the opening, and unnecessary wiping off the tip increases the possibility of sample loss, so use caution.

-While dispensing a sample, position the tip so that it touches the side of the container to deliver any residual sample remaining in the tip.
+While dispensing a sample, position the tip to touch the side of the container to deliver any residual sample remaining in the tip.
 Keep your thumb pressed on the second stop of the plunger and remove the tip to avoid sample re-aspiration into the pipette tip.
 Make sure that you see the sample leaving the tip.

-Choose “standard (or forward) mode” pipetting rather than “reverse mode” for all aqueous samples, but you might consider it for particularly viscous or volatile samples.
-If the reverse mode is used with normal aqueous samples, the pipette tends to deliver more than the calibrated volume.
-On the other hand, using the standard mode with viscous or volatile samples may result in under-delivery.
+Choose “standard (or forward) mode” pipetting rather than “reverse mode” for all aqueous samples.
+You might consider reverse pipetting for particularly viscous or volatile samples.
+If the reverse pipetting is used with normal aqueous samples, the pipette tends to deliver more than the calibrated volume.
+On the other hand, using the standard pipetting with viscous or volatile samples may result in under-delivery.

-Use high quality tips intended for use with specific pipettes.
+Use high-quality tips intended for use with specific pipettes.
 In most cases, manufacturer tips perform well.
 Alternative brands are also acceptable if their performance has been proven with a specific pipette model.
 Mismatched tips and pipettes can result in inaccuracy, imprecision, or both.
-Quality tips provide an airtight seal without the need for excessive force, are made of superior materials and are free of molding defects, thus ensuring reliable liquid delivery.
+Quality pipette tips provide an airtight seal without the need for excessive force, are made of superior materials, and are free of molding defects, thus ensuring reliable liquid delivery.

 Hold the pipette loosely, return it to the pipette stand or set it down when you are not pipetting.
 Always wear gloves to reduce body heat transfer to the pipette and avoid handling pipette tips or containers of samples yet to be pipetted.
 Body heat transferred during handling disturbs the temperature equilibrium, which can lead to variations in delivered volumes.

-- Five Good Reasons The Argument for Pipetting Technique Training
+1. Bjoern Carle, 2013.
+Five Good Reasons The Argument for Pipetting Technique Training.